cindytyn/pdfcompressor/README.md

 - See PyPDF2 documentation under Lossless Compression section for the method used: https://pypdf2.readthedocs.io/en/3.0.0/user/file-size.html

 - Image quality reduction: By default, the code reduces the image quality to a value of 50.
 You can modify the quality value in the code to achieve different levels of compression and image quality.

+- Please note that this application was developed with the primary goal of achieving its intended purpose.
+It is important to be aware that extensive testing or consideration of edge cases may not have been conducted.